-

 People say that nothing is impossible, but I do nothing every day.

-Nothing for 2020January 30, 2021 at 7:14 pm #15515AAA
+Progress is man's ability to complicate simplicity.January 30, 2021 at 7:14 pm #15515AAA

 GuestThe .93 was moved from the original place to allow for the difference between stroke play and match play.
 GA and the USGA had a ‘bonus for excellence’ (.96 in the US) to compensate for the bias in stroke play favouring the higher handicappers.
 This has now been moved to the Playing Handicap calculation (95%) for competition result purposes.
 The Course Handicap is used for Handicap Index purposes.